 Avoid these mistakes that many tourists make at Lake Bohinj.

-Don’t go and see the Savica waterfall
+Don’t waste your time at the Savica waterfall

 A waterfall that is often crowded in summer and of little interest